smarco/WFA-paper/README.md

 ### 3.3 Aligning sequences longer than 65.536 bases

 By default, the WFA uses 16-bit integers to represent the alignment wavefronts.
 For that reason, the maximum sequence length allowed is 2^16.
-In case you want to align longer sequences, you must adjust the definitions on `gap_affine/affine_wavefront.h` and select `AFFINE_WAVEFRONT_W32`.
+If you want to align longer sequences, you must adjust the definitions on `gap_affine/affine_wavefront.h` and select `AFFINE_WAVEFRONT_W32`.

 ```
 /*